Hi! I write about TV and other things (but mostly TV). Here are recent pieces (and conversations) I’d love you to check out!

 - I love “Doctor Who”!
 Even if you know nothing about the show, this in-depth feature story should get you up to speed.
 For the piece, I talked to new showrunner Chris Chibnall, new lead Jodie Whittaker, a writer, a director and knowledgeable fans of the show; we discussed what it’s all about, why it works, where it has been in its 55 years and where it’s going.
 This piece was truly a labor of love, and I hope you enjoy it.
 I’m also excited that, as part of the reporting for the “Doctor Who” story, I got to do this very enjoyable and enlightening interview with star Jodie Whittaker.
 Go 13!

 - I love “The Good Place“!
-No Season 3 spoilers, only interesting factoids and thematic thoughts from its creator, Mike Schur, in this recent interview.
+Many interesting factoids and thematic thoughts from its creator, Mike Schur, in this Vulture interview.

 - I wrote about Wynonna Earp for The New York Times, wooo-hooo!
 Seriously, even if you don’t watch the show, aren’t you intrigued by the fact that this Syfy series already has four conventions devoted just to it?
 And it’s been on for only three seasons?
 I think the rip-roaring show’s history, themes and fandom come together to create an interesting saga, one that I think has value to any interested observer of the evolving TV landscape.
 Also there are tentacles and mustaches, what else do you want?